DavidDanielx72/DavidDanielx72/README.md

 ## 👨‍💻 About Me

 I am an aspiring software developer with a passion for building practical, user-focused solutions and continuously expanding my technical knowledge.
-Currently pursuing a Diploma in ICT in Applications Development at CPUT, I bring a strong work ethic, adaptability, and problem-solving skills to every project I undertake.
+I am currently a third year student pursuing a Diploma in ICT in Applications Development at CPUT, I bring a strong work ethic, adaptability, and problem-solving skills to every project I undertake.

 <br>